Hello beautiful friends!! Today I’m back to my Shop my own Garage Haul and I’m sharing what I did with this case I picked up for $5:

 Thanks for stopping by today!!
 It is always a treat when you visit!

-I’ll be back on Thursday with this sofa table a few of you wanted to see redone next:
+I’ll be back with this sofa table a few of you wanted to see redone next:

 UPDATE: No need to come back!
 You can see what I did with this table HERE!